theatre-js/theatre-docs/docs/README.md

 :::: grid

 ::: light-callout /extensions/ | <ExtensionIcon style="vertical-align: text-top"/> Extensions
 Theatre.js enables you to build your own extensions.
-Check out the [react-three-fiber](extensions/r3f) extension
+Check out the [react-three-fiber](extensions/r3f) extension.

 [Learn more →](/extensions/)
 :::
 ::: light-callout https://www.theatrejs.com/ | <img src="/public/theatrejs-logo-black.svg" width="100">.com
-See an animated illustration of high-fidelity motion graphics in the browser and sign up for the newsletter
+See an animated illustration of high-fidelity motion graphics in the browser and sign up for the newsletter.

 [Go to TheatreJS.com](https://www.theatrejs.com/)
 :::